 – The whole plant is rich in essential oil (0.2 to 1%).

 – The essential oil contains: estragole (55%), linalool, ethyl linalio, methylcinnamate, eugenol, cineol, borneol, ocimene, geraniol, anethole, beta-caryophyllene, alpha-terpineol, camphor pinene.

 – The essential oil can cause dermatitis used in external application.

 – In internal use it may irritate the digestive mucosa and is not recommended in cases of gastritis.

 – At high doses it is considered narcotic.

 – Estragole, a major component in the essential oil may cause uterine contractions: the plant is contraindicated during pregnancy.

-Basil has contraindications that can be found in the listing above.
+Basil has contraindications that can be found.

-More information about basil in the listing above.
+More information about basil.